ExpediaGroup/graphql-kotlin/docs/execution/fetching-data.md

-Each field exposed through a GraphQL query has a corresponding resolver (aka data fetcher) associated with it. `graphql-kotlin-schema-generator` generates GraphQL schema directly from the source code automatically mapping all the fields either to use [FunctionDataFetcher](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/graphql-kotlin-schema-generator/src/main/kotlin/com/expediagroup/graphql/execution/FunctionDataFetcher.kt) to resolve underlying functions or a [PropertyDataFetcher](https://www.graphql-java.com/documentation/v13/data-fetching/) to read value from an underlying Kotlin property.
+Each field exposed through a GraphQL query has a corresponding resolver (aka data fetcher) associated with it. `graphql-kotlin-schema-generator` generates GraphQL schema directly from the source code automatically mapping all the fields either to use [FunctionDataFetcher](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/graphql-kotlin-schema-generator/src/main/kotlin/com/expediagroup/graphql/execution/FunctionDataFetcher.kt) to resolve underlying functions or a [PropertyDataFetcher](https://www.graphql-java.com/documentation/v13/data-fetching/) to read a value from an underlying Kotlin property.

-While all the fields in a GraphQL query are resolved independently to produce a final result, depending whether field is backed by a function or a property can have significant performance repercussions.
-For example, given a following schema
+While all the fields in a GraphQL query are resolved independently to produce a final result, whether field is backed by a function or a property can have significant performance repercussions.
+For example, given the following schema:

 ```graphql
 type Query {